• Skip to primary navigation

 If you're a fan of spicy, smoky flavor and have run out of hot paprika, don't despair.

-There are plenty of other tantalizing spices that make for excellent substitutes in recipes that call for the fiery red powder.
+There are plenty of other tempting spices that make for excellent substitutes in recipes that call for the fiery red powder.

-Here are five options to keep your taste buds tingling:
+Here are five options to keep your palate tingling:

 1 - Cayenne Pepper